philote/masks-newgeneration-unofficial/README.md

 <!--- Forge Bazaar Install % Badge -->
 ![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2Fmasks-newgeneration-unofficial&colorB=4aa94a)

-This module contains moves for the game Masks: A New Generation for use with the Foundry VTT generic PbtA System (https://gitlab.com/asacolips-projects/foundry-mods/pbta).
-You can install this system with this link: https://gitlab.com/asacolips-projects/foundry-mods/pbta/-/jobs/artifacts/beta/raw/system.json?job=build-beta

 The content from this module is from **Masks: A New Generation** from **Magpie Games**.
 You can get the PDF at: https://magpiegames.com/masks/

 This revised version of the module is based on works from multiple people: